LanDinh/khaleesi-ninja/documentation/folder-structure/templates.md

 ## `kubernetes` folder

-This contains templates for helm chart value files for services.
+This contains templates for helm chart value files for apps.